Boilerplate Provisions: What are They?

 To overcome these risks, many landlords include in their leases the right to collect attorney fees if they have to sue a tenant and win.
 So if a tenant owes $100,000 in back rent and the landlord has to pay a lawyer $40,000 to collect, the total judgment might be $140,000 plus interest.

-In some cases, the lease will contain a prevailing party attorney fee provision which is fairer.
+Sometimes, the lease will contain a prevailing party attorney fee provision which is fairer.
 In this case, the tenant might win the case and then be entitled to attorney fees.
 In Illinois, some cases state (erroneously in my view) that there can be only one winner.
 This means that if a landlord has sued for ten bogus reasons but prevails on one of them, they can still collect attorney fees and the tenant cannot, even if the tenant has won nine out of ten claims.